edleeenna/free-genai-bootcamp-2025/opea-comps/README.md

 Q Will the model be downloaded in the container? and does that mean the model will delete when the model stops running?

 A the model will download into the container and vanish when the container stop running.
 You need to mount a local drive and there is probably more work to be done.

+Q For LLM service which can do text-generation it suggests it will only work with TGI/vLLM and all you have to do is have it running.
+Does TGI and vLLM have a standardised API or is there code to detect which one is running?
+Do we really have ot use Xeon or Guadi processer.